 B. Assessment attempts: Unless otherwise specified in the course brochure, three assessment attempts per unit are included in the course fee, after which an additional assessment fee may apply as detailed on our website.

-C. Assessment returns: Unless otherwise specified on the course webpage, Certificate IV course assessment workbooks must be returned within 12 months of having enrolled in the course, and Diploma course assessment workbooks must be returned within 18 months of having enrolled in the course.
+C. Assessment returns: Unless otherwise specified on the course webpage, Certificate IV course assessment initial workbooks must be submitted within 12 months of having enrolled in the course, and Diploma course assessment initial workbooks must be submitted within 18 months of having enrolled in the course.
 Resubmissions must occur within 14 days of receiving feedback otherwise a course extension fee may be applied.

 D. Assessment ownership: Because we are obligated under legislation to retain the evidence used as the basis of our assessment decisions, ownership of all assessment material submitted to us (including assessment workbooks and associated supporting evidence) transfers to us upon receipt of the material.

 E. Version control: All assessment workbooks undergo periodic revision and the most recent versions are always available to download from your Learner Portal.
 You must submit all work using the most current version of the assessment workbooks and, unless otherwise noted, old versions are not accepted except in exceptional cases.
 However, almost everything you created in a previous version of a workbook will be transferable to the new / replacement workbook.

 F. Assessment format: Your assessments will comprise of short-answer questions and completion of project work and practical tasks.
 Practical tasks must be witnessed by a qualified assessor.
 If you are attending a face-to-face class your trainer will observe you completing some of these practical tasks in the classroom.
 If you do not complete a practical assessment task during a face-to-face class your options include: